Gustav KlimtVienna 1862 - 1918 Vienna

 The oeuvre of Klimt

 As of 1904, he mostly painted representative portraits of women for the upper class of Vienna, as well as allegoric compositions and, when visiting the country in the summer, numerous landscapes.
 His comprehensive graphic oeuvre is primarily characterized by nude studies, which were created as preparation for allegories.
 They reveal the significant role of eroticism in Gustav Klimt’s work, which made him a pioneer for the young Egon Schiele.
 The drawings present the cadre of Klimt’s artistic oeuvre.
-The studies, which he edited time and again, pose as evidence of this intense mental work process.
+The studies, which he edited time and again, pose as evidence of the intense mental process he underwent before painting.

 The time after the Vienna Secession